matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-swedish-post-rock-pioneers-ef.md

 But it's even cooler when you believe you've found a "new" band yourself—add them to Instagram, and they instantly write back that they listened to EF when they formed the band.
 But, of course, then you also feel quite old (laughs).

-**Anne:** It's so nice you're mentioning Myspace and last.FM, Niklas.
+**Anne:** It's so nice you just mentioned Myspace and last.FM, Niklas.
 That's where I listened to your music for the first time.
 Who would you say inspired you the most on your way?

 **Niklas:** When we started playing" post-rock", we spent a lot of time listening to Mogwai, Explosions in the sky, Sigur Rós and that whole" Canadian clan" with Godspeed and such.